-Darwin's theory of natural selection asks were we created by design or accident?
+Darwin's theory of natural selection asks whether we were we created by design or accident?

 No matter where your beliefs lie in regard to evolution, whether you feel that the Universe